 This is a project whose objective is to collaboratively develop a set of educational tools allowing reflection on the sustainability of the digital world and its impacts.
 Various books and articles call for this to be called the "hidden face of digital technology".
 For us, it is a question of building tools to facilitate the discovery of these issues; to show what is hidden behind the ergonomic screen, behind the tool and its functions.
 In this project we will try to open a back door to see the back of the set, the hidden face of digital.
 We will look both at the promises and the advantages of these technologies to move towards a true ecological transition, as well as its risks, its limits and its negative consequences under the prism of the environment (water, air, soil and subsoil ...) and of globalized society (human costs of manufacturing and recycling our devices, for example).

-- Training kits for a flexible duration of a few hours to full days (intended for schools, teachers and adults in general)
+- A Modular Training Pathway for a flexible duration of a few hours to full days (intended for schools, teachers and adults in general)

-The Ligue de l'Enseignement de la Loire (France), the social cooperative Mille e un Notte (Italy), and the Ligue de l'Enseignement de Belgique are three associations working in the sectors of formal and informal education and solidarity for all and throughout life.
+The Ligue de l'Enseignement de la Loire (France), the social cooperative Le Mille e una Notte (Italy), and the Ligue de l'Enseignement de la Belgique are three organisations working in the sectors of formal and informal education and solidarity for all and throughout life.